simonw/datasette/docs/introspection.rst

 Introspection
 =============

-Datasette includes some pages and JSON API endpoints for introspecting the current index.
+Datasette includes some pages and JSON API endpoints for introspecting the current instance.
 These can be used to understand some of the internals of Datasette and to see how a particular instance has been configured.

 Each of these pages can be viewed in your browser.
 Add ``.json`` to the URL to get back the contents as JSON.